The Newborn Registry: Everything You Need for the First 90 Days in Canada

 CAD $44.99

-How many newborn clothes are truly necessary for the first 90 days in Canada?
+How many newborn clothes are truly necessary for the first 90 days?

 Which baby bottles should I register for if I don't know my baby's preference?